HMS Captain (1869): Sinking

-On the afternoon of 6 September 1870 Captain was cruising with the combined Mediterranean and Channel Squadrons comprising 11 ships off Cape Finisterre.
+On the afternoon of 6 September 1870, Captain was cruising with the combined Mediterranean and Channel Squadrons, comprising 11 ships, off Cape Finisterre.
 The ship made 9.5 knots under sail in a force six wind, which was increasing through the day.
 The commander in chief, Admiral Sir Alexander Milne, was on board to see her performance, and speed had risen to 11–13 knots before he departed.
 Not being accustomed to ships with such low freeboard, he was disturbed to note that at this speed with the strengthening sea, waves washed over the weather deck.
-The weather worsened with rain as the night progressed, and the number of sails was reduced.
+The weather worsened with rain as the night progressed, and sail was reduced.
 The wind was blowing from the port bow so that sails had to be angled to the wind, speed was much reduced, and there was considerable force pushing the ship sideways.
 As the wind rose to a gale, sail was reduced to only the fore staysail and fore and main topsails.